Jaguar E-Pace review - Engines, performance and drive

 All-wheel-drive models are kitted with Jaguar’s Active Driveline system enabling torque vectoring on the rear axle, although the difference it makes isn’t game changing.
 You’ll feel a little tug at the rear as the inside rear wheel is braked, and the outside is fed more power, with up to 100 per cent of the rear axle’s torque available in just one corner of the car.
 It’ll sharpen your line but won’t put a huge smile on your face, and the extra grip quickly gives way to understeer.

-All but the entry level, front-wheel-drive D150 car are available or equipped with adaptive dampers.
+All but the entry level, front-wheel-drive D165 car are available or equipped with adaptive dampers.
 With these, you’ll be able to configure the E-Pace into a relatively comfortable SUV, though the Volvo XC40 remains softer and better at soaking up bumps.

 0-62mph acceleration and top speed

-However, the real pick of the engine line-up is probably the more powerful D200 MHEV diesel.
-It’s the same four-cylinder unit, only with the wick turned up to 201bhp and 430Nm, and taking 8.4 seconds for 0-62mph and topping out at 131mph.
+The real pick of the current engine line-up is probably the more powerful D200 MHEV diesel.
+It’s the same four-cylinder unit, only with the wick turned up to 201bhp and 430Nm of torque - taking 8.4 seconds from 0-62mph and topping out at 131mph.
 It’s respectably refined and smooth but the auto gearbox could be a little better.
 It’s Jaguar’s implementation of a ZF transmission, and it can get caught out from time to time.
-You’ll need an R-Dynamic car for steering wheel paddle shifters.

-The second most powerful E-Pace you can buy is the 296bhp P300.
-0-62mph comes up in 6.9 seconds and top speed stands at 150mph.
-We wouldn’t recommend it though.
-The highly-strung four-cylinder unit is pacey but not outrageously so, and it’s not particularly exciting either, producing a flat, uninspiring engine note.
+The entry petrol P160 manages the same 0-62mph sprint in 10.5 seconds, while the 246bhp P250 model needs 7.5 seconds, The highly-strung four-cylinder unit is pacey but not outrageously so, and it’s not particularly exciting either, producing a flat, uninspiring engine note.
 It’ll prove very costly to run, too.

 In this review